 The patient is observed standing, for collapse of the longitudinal arch in pes planus (flat foot) and pes cavus (a high arch).
 The patient is observed from behind while standing on toes; contraction of the gastrocnemius, the degree of heel inversion, the height of the foot arch, and the degree of lateral symmetry are assessed.

-The entire foot is inspected for discoloration, swelling, and lesions and for deformities such as hallux valgus (or bunion Bunion Bunion is a prominence of the medial portion of the head of the 1st metatarsal bone.
-The cause is often variations in position of the 1st metatarsal bone or great toe, such as lateral angulation... read more ) of the great toe and hammer toe deformities Hammer Toe Deformity Hammer toe is a Z-shaped deformity caused by dorsal subluxation at the metatarsophalangeal joint.
-Diagnosis is clinical.
-Treatment is modification of footwear and/or orthotics.
-(See also Overview... read more of the other toes.
+The entire foot is inspected for discoloration, swelling, and lesions and for deformities such as hallux valgus (or bunion Bunion Bunion is a prominence of the medial portion of the head of the first metatarsal bone.
+The cause is often variations in position of the first metatarsal bone or great toe, such as lateral angulation... read more ) of the great toe and hammer toe deformities Hammer Toe Deformity Hammer toe deformities result from an imbalance of the digital extensor and flexor tendons that typically causes a contracture at the proximal interphalangeal joint.
+This progresses to a rigid... read more of the other toes.
 Inspection between and underneath the toes may reveal lesions and sores unnoticed by the patient, particularly in diabetics (see figure ) and patients with peripheral neuropathy Peripheral Neuropathy Peripheral neuropathy is dysfunction of one or more peripheral nerves (the part of a nerve distal to the root and plexus).
 It includes numerous syndromes characterized by varying degrees of... read more .
 Inspecting the patient’s shoes for abnormal or asymmetric wear patterns can help identify stresses that contribute to abnormalities such as osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic arthropathy characterized by disruption and potential loss of joint cartilage along with other joint changes, including bone hypertrophy (osteophyte formation).
 Symptoms... read more .

 The foot is palpated gently for warmth and to detect subtle swelling.
 Comparison to the unaffected side is useful.
 Sensation to light touch is tested, at minimum, on the top of the first webbed space and the side of the foot.
 The dorsalis pedis pulse is palpated over the anterior foot, and the posterior tibial pulse is palpated behind the medial malleolus.